philnewm/ansible-foreman/README.md

 ## Dependencies

-List role ansible-galaxy dependencies - if any.
+List role Ansible-Galaxy dependencies - if any.

 ## Example Playbook